 There is no right or wrong in using either of them, but the more important is to be consistent in the calculation.

 For example, the ROCE of Page Industries, as per ValueResearchOnline for March 2018, is 64% and over 60% for the past six years.

 Whereas it is 59% as per the MoneyControl and has a lot of variations as well.

-Why ROCE is important?
+Why is ROCE important?

-ROCE helps investors understand the kind of profit a company will generate based on the capital it has invested.
-So the most important aspect to any business is to be able to generate returns than keeping the money in the debt market.
+ROCE helps investors understand the profit a company will generate based on its invested capital.
+So the most crucial aspect of any business is generating returns rather than keeping the money in the debt market.

 Good, Average and Ugly ROCE